Due before the start of lecture on March 31, 2026.

 public class IntNode { private int val; private IntNode next; }

-Write a method named numMultRecur(first, n) that takes a
+Write a method named doubleIter(first, n) that takes a

 reference first to the first node in a linked list of IntNode

-objects and an integer n, and that uses recursion to determine the
+objects and an integer n, and that uses iteration to find and

-Write a method named numMultIter(first, n) that uses
+Write a method named doubleRecur(first, n) that uses

 You do not need to code up these methods (or any method from Part I)